jkatofsky/mcgill-effective-altruism/README.md

 If you wish to contribute, please fork the repository and make a pull request!

 **IMPORTANT:** For those with write privileges to this repository, know that it is continuously deployed with Netlify.
 Code pushed to the master branch will be automatically built on production.
-It is therefore very important to test building the site and hosting the result locally before pushing any code
+It is therefore very important to test building the site and hosting the result locally before pushing any code:

 ```bash
 yarn build && yarn start